Stayl045/stephans-code-journal/README.md

 #### **Plan**

 1. Think of a home page theme
-2. plan what that page will look like
+2. Plan what that page will look like
+3. Create a repo
-3. Pull utility colors and other attributes
+4. Pull utility colors and other attributes
-4. Find images on "UnSplash"
+5. Find images on "UnSplash"
+6. Ogranize my folders
+7. Start designing

 ### JavaScript Basics

+- we are doing js es5 and es6
+- **REALLY understand `functions` if anything else!!
+KNOW**
+- We use `CONST` more often then `let`
+- all the JavaScript must be in the `head`.
+  - this is a modern convention